victorwick23/victorwick23/README.md

 - Hi iam VictorWick
-- Ready to cook a beautifull code for you
+- Ready to cook a beautifull code for you, and the bug too :)
 - The H in Programming is stand for happiness